yoori/zendriver/CONTRIBUTING.md

 ### Your First Code Contribution

 First, thank you!
 It's fantastic that you are interested in taking the step to become a code contributor.
-We are welcome to almost all code contributions, but please bear in mind that if your change is out-of-scope for the project, it may not be merged.
+We welcome almost all code contributions, but please bear in mind that if your change is out-of-scope for the project, it may not be merged.
 If you are unsure whether your idea is appropriate, please first create a GitHub issue (see [Suggesting Enhancements](#suggesting-enhancements)) so that we can discuss it.

 If this is your first time making a contribution on GitHub, please review the [official documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) for familiarize yourself with the pull request process.